solv-us/documentation/README.md

 ### Clients
 Clients are instantiations of the stages.
 Think of it as the spectators.
 This can be a browser with a stage webpage opened, or a hardware device listening to a stage.

-# PMI
-+ I'm happy with the end-result, and used it in the seminar that followed Project Vrij.
-It proved to be useful there.
-+ I learned a lot about releasing open-source software, especially about versioning, package management & bundling, and npm.
-+ I managed to stay (mostly) motivated and productive despite the circumstances

-- The orginal scope of the project was too large / I was too optimistic about how much I could do on my own in these months.
-- Corona limited the more physical manifestations/usage of the software.
-- Writing clear documentation to help other developers understand your project was less harder than I though it would be.

-i I am interested in what other people working in the creative development field think about the project i I'm curious to see how this software is going to change my work in the future

-## Team 26
-Daan Korssen (Developer/Designer), student no. 3032555

 # Planning & Proces
 ## Week 1
 - Created GitHub organization